 In the Top 10 Ophthalmology Education Programs Nationally

 More than 650 applications are received each year for the center’s highly coveted residency and fellowship positions.
-We are consistently ranked as one of the top ophthalmology education programs in the country, and Doximity in 2018 ranked us No. 10 in the nation for residency education.
+We are consistently ranked as one of the top ophthalmology education programs in the country.
+Moran ranked No. 6 in the nation for Best Residency Program in the 2019 Ophthalmology Times survey of chairpersons and residency program directors at eye centers across the country.
+Doximity in 2020 ranked Moran at No. 9 in the nation and No. 2 in the West for residency education.
 Our faculty covers all subspecialty areas of ophthalmology.
 Our clinician educators have very active practices and residents have access to all patients in our system.

 The Moran Eye Center residency program is fully accredited by the ACGME.
 With the opening of a 210,000-square-foot John A. Moran Eye Center in 2006, our residents are learning hands-on in a state-of-the-art facility that is truly one of the great eye centers in the world.

 We operate our educational programs in conjunction with the 425-bed University of Utah Hospital and the 121-bed Salt Lake Veterans Affairs Medical Center.
 Additional training is conducted at Primary Children’s Hospital.
 All fellowships have been designed to mesh perfectly with our residency in a way that enhances the entire experience.

 The John A. Moran Eye Center is committed to the goal that no person with a blinding condition, eye disease, or visual impairment should be without hope, understanding, and treatment.